 1. Purpose of Your Chat

 The objective of any great Twitter chat is to create a community around your brand.
 A community needs many different types of people involved for it to thrive.
 This is not a time to make a sale, rather it’s a time to be of service to anyone that comes in contact with your brand during the chat.
 Use this experience as an opportunity to help others.
 There will be plenty of time later to make a sale , for now, make a connection.
+What do you want the purpose of your chat to be?
+Finding new customers?
+Improving your current customer experience?
+Teaching customers how to utilize your product or service?
+Setting the intention of your chat with your purpose will make it easier to select a topic.2.
+Topic/Theme of the story (be specific, dig deep, use of hashtag that is simple)

 The topic or theme of the story must be made clear.
 Instead of making the chat about a broad topic, use it to hone in on a specific aspect of your niche.
 For example, if your company creates courses to help first time homebuyers, you can select a certain aspect of that journey to discuss during your chat such as “getting financial paperwork in order” or “how to purchase homeowner’s insurance.”
 Your chat should indirectly allow your audience to dig deeper into your company’s mission and values.
+A quick way to pick your topic:- List out your business goals and divide them into categories.

 - Line those categories up with the needs of your audience.
 Where do you see alignment?